 | Human Body | (No Comments)

 Should older women do intermittent fasting with the same eating windows and macros as men?
-Do women need the same macro nutrients as men on a keto or low carb diet?
+Do women need the same macro nutrients as men on a low carb or ketogenic diet?

 Anecdotal data and emerging studies suggest that older women struggling with weight loss do better when they eat in the morning / earlier in the day, then fast until the next day, rather than fasting for the morning / early afternoon then having the eating window later in the day.
 This traditional method of OMAD, 16/8 or 20/4 (fasting in morning, eating in early evening) works well for men but not for all women.
 Particularly if the woman is not insulin resistant.